Cyclokitty/100-days-of-code/log.md

 I had to delete about a dozen projects from the first time I tried it out.
 Something tells me it'll be fine for my 5 dynamic web app projects!

 Worked some more on the Mead node.js project but got bored.
 I'm moving over to figuring out authorization using some tutorials I found. [scotch.io](https://scotch.io/tutorials/easy-node-authentication-setup-and-local)

+## Day 43: February 14, 2017

+Finished the first part of the passport authentication.
+Looks pretty straight forward.

+(famous last words)

+So, the plan for my weather app is
+  - have a weather finding app (done!)
+  - have a weather themed photo gallery
+  - have auth to comment on photos and to add to the gallery

+Whoah!
+Lots to do still!
+I better get cracking at it.